CenturyLinkCloud/PublicKB/Monitoring-Overview.md

 ### Events

 The Event tab provides a view of events that may be a warning or a critical to your infrastructure based policy checks.

-Each event shows the Agent, Agent Status (warning and critical,) the Check Type with outpout as well as the Count and date and time of Last Occurrence.
+Each event shows the Agent, Check, Info, and Options for the Event

+Agent
+* Agent Hostname
+* IP Address
+* Status - Critical or Warning

+Check reporting an Event
+* Name of and outout

+Info
+* Count of consecutive times the check was reported
+* Last Occurence Date and time

+Options
+* Suppress Agent - suppresses all further Events from the Agent
+* Suppress Check - suppresses all further Events from the Check
+* Delete Event - delete the reported Event and reset count

 ### Activity